Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

-The realistic head model was obtained from an openly available dataset\footnote{\url{https://doi.org/10.5281/zenodo.3888381}} \cite{piastra_maria_carla_2020_3888381} including MRI data of a healthy 48 years old adult subject.
-To segment the data, the standard reconstruction procedure of the FreeSurfer Software Suite{\footnote{\url{https://surfer.nmr.mgh.harvard.edu/}}} was applied, resulting in 18 volumetric compartments altogether.
-The segmentation of the subcortical regions corresponded to FreeSurfer's Aseg Atlas.
-The tissue conductivities were selected according to their literature reference values \cite{CHW:Dan2012} for scalp (0.33 S/m), skull (0.0064 S/m), CSF (1.79 S/m), gray matter (0.33 S/m), and white matter (0.14 S/m).
-For the subcortical compartments, the value 0.33 S/m was chosen \cite{shahid2014value}.

-\subsection{Finite element meshes}
+\subsubsection{Finite element meshes}

-To avoid redundant computing in the labeling phase the FE mesh generation process begins by first evaluating the density of the surface segmentation.
-If the calculated density is greater than the initial FE mesh resolution, it downsamples the segmentation to match with resolution of said FE mesh; the tissue boundaries of the volumetric mesh are then refined once for the active compartments, including both the cerebral and cerebellar cortex as well as the deep active nuclei.
-The smoothing parameters are set to be equal $\lambda = \mu = 0.4$ while the stopping criterion was $\xi = 0.9$ for the volumetric smoothing and $\xi = 0.1$ for surface smoothing.
+To avoid redundant computations during the labeling phase, the FE mesh generation process first evaluates the density of the surface segmentation.
+If the calculated density is greater than the initial FE mesh resolution, it downsamples the segmentation to match the resolution of said FE mesh.
+The tissue boundaries of the volumetric mesh are then refined once for the compartments, including the cerebrum, cerebellum, and deep active nuclei.
+The smoothing parameters were set to be equal $\lambda = \mu = 0.4$, and the stopping criterion was set $\xi = 0.9$ for the volumetric smoothing and $\xi = 0.1$ for the surface smoothing.
 The inflation parameter was chosen to be $\zeta = 0.05$.